 5. Keep it casual and light

 Getting too involved early on and professing your love might alarm your partner if they don’t feel the same way yet.
 Also, it could be infatuation and not love.
-Hence, it is a good idea to keep the relationship light and casual in the beginning.
+Allow yourself enough time to distinguish the difference, by keeping the relationship light and casual in the beginning.

-You can get plenty of time to know each other, and the slow pace allows you to understand your feelings without any pressure.
+The slower pace can give you the opportunity to understand your feelings without any pressure.
 So, don’t jump into confessing your emotions right away; instead, enjoy spending time together.

 6. Wait before you get physically intimate